damiisdandy/playlist-converter-api/README.md

 From the looks of it the performance from no caching to fully cached gave us a performance increase of **5486.84%** (x55) ⚡.

+> Disclaimer: this tests were run locally on a high-end system

 ### Final Note
 I used this project to learn more about [Redis](https://redis.io/) and caching in general.
 There will always be room for improvement in the code. feel free to create a PR!